SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

 Registering a WorldGeneratorModifier
 ====================================

-Now that you have created our modifier, you need to register it.
-A good time to do this is during the ``INITIALIZATION`` State.
-To register it, simply call :javadoc:`GameRegistry#register(Class, T)` with ``WorldGeneratorModifier.class`` as the first argument and your modifier as the second.
+Now that you have created the modifier, all you have to do is register it in the :javadoc:`GameRegistry`.
+To do this you need to create a :doc:`listener </plugin/event/listeners>` for the :javadoc:`GameRegistryEvent.Register<WorldGeneratorModifier>` event and register your instance there, as shown in the following example:

 .. code-block:: java

     @Listener
-    public void onGameInitialization(GameInitializationEvent event) {
+    public void onWorldGeneratorModifierRegistration(GameRegistryEvent.Register<WorldGeneratorModifier> event) {
-        Sponge.getRegistry().register(WorldGeneratorModifier.class , new MyModifier());
+        event.register(new MyModifier());
     }

 To apply your WorldGeneratorModifier to a world you must add it to the ``world-generation-modifiers`` array within